GDPR for charities: How charities in the UK can comply with GDPR

 They also have right to object if you use their data for any of the following purposes:

-- Profiling that can be used to forecast their behaviour or interests.
+• Profiling that can be used to forecast their behavior or interests.

 What seven principles of GDPR are important to keep in mind?

-The GDPR is centred around seven principles and is designed to give individuals control over their personal data.
+The GDPR is centered around seven principles and is designed to give individuals control over their personal data.

-- All organisations must be open and honest with individuals about how they collect and process personal data.
+• All organizations must be open and honest with individuals about how they collect and process personal data.

-- GDPR compliance is the responsibility of organisations, and they must be able to clearly evidence their compliance with applicable requirements.
+• GDPR compliance is the responsibility of organizations, and they must be able to clearly evidence their compliance with applicable requirements.

 Understanding the basics of GDPR for Charities